 Here’s the thing about speed: It’s not how much you have.
 It’s how you use it.
 If all you needed was speed to get open in the NFL, Bill Belichick would have been on the phone with Usain Bolt a long time ago.

 Speed — like size, strength or great hands — is just another tool in a receiver’s arsenal.
 And in the NFL, just about every receiver has great speed.

 But like I said, it’s how you use it that matters.

 Antonio Brown is creative with his speed.
 He’s deceptive.
 He uses his acceleration and deceleration very uniquely.
 That’s what allows him to get so open.

-Broncos cornerback Chris Harris Jr. recently wrote a piece on The Players’ Tribune that, like this one, broke down the toughest receivers he has ever faced.
+Broncos cornerback Chris Harris Jr. on The Players’ Tribune that, like this one, broke down the toughest receivers he has ever faced.
 And his assessment of Antonio Brown was spot-on.
 He wrote, “It’s kind of like in basketball when a point guard uses a little hesitation crossover to freeze the defender before exploding to the hoop.”

 AB has mastered the subtle moves within running a route that can shake even the best cover guys in the league.
 Sometimes the deviation is so drastic that it looks like a double move, but it’s really Antonio changing his stride just enough to throw you off his trail.